C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: The two standard examples

 The edge set of the universal cover $T$ of $\mathbf G$ consists of two copies of $\Gamma / C$ exchanged by the involution $e \longmapsto \overline{e}$, say $E(T) = E^+(T) \sqcup E^-(T)$ with $E^+(T) = \Gamma / C$ and $E^-(T) = \overline{\Gamma / C}$.
 The vertex set of $T$ is the disjoint union $\Gamma / A \sqcup \Gamma / B$.
 The source and terminus mappings are defined to be the canonical projections

 and

 In particular, the tree $T$ is bipartite regular, with one class of vertices of degree $[A : C]$ and the other class of degree $[B : C]$.
-The action of $\Gamma$ has two orbits on the vertex set; it is transitive on the orientation $E^+(T)$, or equivalently on the set of geometric edges of $T$.
+The action of $\Gamma$ has two orbits on the vertex set; $\Gamma$ acts transitively on the orientation $E^+(T)$, or equivalently on the set of geometric edges of $T$.

 The \emph{kernel} of such an amalgam is the subgroup